Cullen Visitor Guide

 Tourist Information

-To truly appreciate this part of Banffshire you’ll be well rewarded with a walk up the community-made path that leads to the top of Castle Hill.
-From there you can look out over Seatown and Cullen Bay from what was once the site of an 11th-century fort, and panoramic views across the village give you an appreciation not only of the beach but also the impressive Links Golf Course and the huge rock stacks on the beach known as The Three Kings.
+To truly appreciate this part of Banffshire I recommend taking a walk up the community-made path that leads to the top of Castle Hill.
+From there you can look out over Seatown and Cullen Bay from what was once the site of an 11th-century fort, which has scenic views across the Links Golf Course and the huge rock stacks on the beach known as The Three Kings.

-If you turn around and look out to sea you might be lucky enough to see some other residents that Cullen’s coastline is home to, notably the bottle-nosed dolphins which can often be seen leaping and playing close to the shore.
+Looking out to sea you might be lucky enough to see some of the animals that Cullen’s coastline is home to, most notably the bottle-nosed dolphins which can often be seen leaping and playing close to the shore.

-Looking back towards the sea you can view Cullen harbour which was built in the early 19th century and was designed by Thomas Telford.
-While the harbour saw a great deal of activity during this time from fishing vessels bringing in barrel after barrel of herring, these days it’s mainly used by pleasure craft and anglers.
+Cullen Harbour, which Thomas Telford designed and built in the early 19th century, is visible as you look back toward the sea.
+While the harbour saw a great deal of activity during the 1800s, these days it’s mainly used by pleasure craft and fishermen.

 Cullen